Northern Italy & Cinque Terre Walking Tour11 days Walking Tours

 The Borromean Islands, a three-island archipelago on the western arm of Lake Maggiore, prove that great things come in small packages.
 Cruise to Isola Bella, a tiny isle that boasts a 16th-century palace and stunning, terraced gardens.
 After exploring the estate, hop back on your boat and sail around Isola Madre, the largest island in the chain.
 End your excursion on Isola dei Pescatori (Fishermen’s Island), the only continuously inhab¬ited member of the group, with 50 year-round residents.
 The traditional fishing village contin¬ues to pride itself on its heritage—look out for fishermen untangling their nets on shore.
 You’ll have the chance to sample the island’s special¬ties during an included lunch at one of the local restaurants.

-Dolomites3 nights Hotel info
+Dolomite Region 3 nights Hotel info

-Included meals: Breakfast, Lunch, Dinner
+Included meals: Breakfast, Light lunch, Dinner

 Included meals: Breakfast